unlight/asmt-javascript-questions/README.md

 - How do you deal with conflicts during the code review process?
 - How do you explain ‘dependency injection’ pattern to someone who has no experience working with it?
 - How do you debug performance issues?
-- What are your actions when you/someone discovers a bug in production?
 - What kind of documents you’ve created recently?
 - What are you actions when you need to decide between two libraries that you’ll use in your project?
 - How do you improve your team lead and team work skills?
 How do you measure your success?
 - How we can increase the speed of TypeScript compilation process?
 - Choose any design pattern and describe it.
-- Let’s says that you have node app, and some dependency has critical vulnerability which recently discovered.
-What will be your actions?
 - What kind of streams are exists in nodejs?
 - What “feature complete" means for you?
 - What performance optimization techniques do you know in AngularJS?